tronxi/papaya-pathfinder/readme.md

 It streams live video over WiFi and receives movement commands through a simple HTTP API.
 The rover uses a single motor driver capable of controlling six N20 DC gear motors with proportional PWM.

+All mechanical parts of the rover are fully 3D-printable, and all models are available in the `3d-models/` directory.

 ## Hardware Components
 - **ESP32-S3-CAM** — handles control logic, WiFi communication, and real-time video streaming.
 - **Motor driver** — controls all six motors with independent direction and proportional PWM.